aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/fieldmergingargs/_index.md

 If you have a mapping from a document field name to a different data source field name, then this is the original field name as specified in the document.

-If you specified a field name prefix, for example "Image:MyFieldName" in the document, then **DocumentFieldName** returns field name without the prefix, that is "MyFieldName".
+If you specified a field name prefix, for example "Image:MyFieldName" in the document, then [getDocumentFieldName()](../../com.aspose.words/fieldmergingargsbase\#getDocumentFieldName) returns field name without the prefix, that is "MyFieldName".

 **Returns:**
 java.lang.String - The name of the merge field as specified in the document.
-### getField() {#getField--}
+### getField() {#getField}
 ```
 public FieldMergeField getField()
 ```